basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 ## Performance

-We tested this with our 2.9 million read BAM file.
+I tested this with our 2.9 million read BAM file.
 Here's what happened:

 - **Memory usage:** Rock solid at ~5MB regardless of file size
 - **Processing speed:** ~34,000 reads per second